-• If the services are not covered services and, prior to providing the services, the provider informed the member the services were not covered; the provider will inform the member of the noncovered service and have the member acknowledge the information; if the person still requests the service, the provider will obtain such acknowledgment in writing prior to rendering the service; regardless of any understanding worked out between the provider and the member about private payment, once the provider bills Amerigroup for the service that has been provided, the prior arrangement with the member becomes null and void without regard to any prior arrangement worked out with the member.
+If the services are not covered services and, prior to providing the services, the provider informed the member the services were not covered; the provider will inform the member of the noncovered service and have the member acknowledge the information; if the person still requests the service, the provider will obtain such acknowledgment in writing prior to rendering the service; regardless of any understanding worked out between the provider and the member about private payment, once the provider bills Wellpoint for the service that has been provided, the prior arrangement with the member becomes null and void without regard to any prior arrangement worked out with the member.

-- If the member's TennCare eligibility is pending at the time services are provided and if the provider informs the person he or she will not accept TennCare assignment whether or not eligibility is established retroactively; regardless of any understanding worked out between the provider and the member about private payment, once the provider bills Amerigroup for the service, the prior arrangement with the member becomes null and void without regard to any prior arrangement worked out with the member. - If the member's TennCare eligibility is pending at the time services are provided; however, all monies collected, except applicable TennCare cost sharing or patient liability amounts, shall be refunded when a claim is submitted to Amerigroup because the provider agreed to accept TennCare assignment once retroactive TennCare eligibility was established; the monies collected will be refunded as soon as a claim is submitted and shall not be held conditionally upon payment of the claim. - If the services are not covered because they are in excess of a member's benefit limit and the provider complies with applicable TennCare rules and regulations.
+- If the member's TennCare eligibility is pending at the time services are provided and if the provider informs the person they will not accept TennCare assignment whether or not eligibility is established retroactively; regardless of any understanding worked out between the provider and the member about private payment, once the provider bills Wellpoint for the service, the prior arrangement with the member becomes null and void without regard to any prior arrangement worked out with the member. - If the member's TennCare eligibility is pending at the time services are provided; however, all monies collected, except applicable TennCare cost sharing or patient liability amounts, shall be refunded when a claim is submitted to Wellpoint because the provider agreed to accept TennCare assignment once retroactive TennCare eligibility was established; the monies collected will be refunded as soon as a claim is submitted and shall not be held conditionally upon payment of the claim. - If the services are not covered because they are in excess of a member's benefit limit and the provider complies with applicable TennCare rules and regulations.

-Providers must accept the amount paid by Amerigroup or appropriate denial made by Amerigroup (or, if applicable, payment by Amerigroup that is supplementary to the member's third-party payer) plus any applicable amount of TennCare cost-sharing or patient liability responsibilities due from the member as payment in full for the service.
-Except in the circumstances described above, if Amerigroup is aware that a provider or a collection agency acting on the provider's behalf bills a member for amounts other than the applicable amount of TennCare cost-sharing or patient liability responsibilities due from the applicable amount of TennCare cost-sharing or patient liability responsibilities due from the applicable amount of TennCare cost-sharing or patient liability responsibilities due from the person, we will notify the provider and demand that the provider and/or collection agency cease such action against the member immediately.
-If a provider continues to bill a member after notification by Amerigroup, we will refer the provider to the Tennessee Bureau of Investigation.
+Providers must accept the amount paid by Wellpoint or appropriate denial made by Wellpoint (or, if applicable, payment by Wellpoint that is supplementary to the member's third-party payer) plus any applicable amount of TennCare cost-sharing or patient liability responsibilities due from the member as payment in full for the service.
+Except in the circumstances described above, if Wellpoint is aware that a provider or a collection agency acting on the provider's behalf bills a member for amounts other than the applicable amount of TennCare cost-sharing or patient liability responsibilities due from the person, we will notify the provider and demand that the provider and/or collection agency cease such action against the member immediately.
+If a provider continues to bill a member after notification by Wellpoint, we will refer the provider to the Tennessee Bureau of Investigation.